-Approach: The idea is to use Post Order Traversal.
-Following are the steps for solving the problem:
+Approach: The idea is to use the Post Order Traversal.
+The following are the steps for solving the problem:

-- Perform a Post Order Traversal on the given tree and check BST condition for each node where the largest value in the left sub-tree should be smaller than the current value and the smaller value in the right sub tree should be greater the current value.
+- Perform a Post Order Traversal on the given tree and check BST condition for each node where the largest value in the left sub-tree should be smaller than the current value and the smaller value in the right subtree should be greater than the current value.

 - Then check if the BST is balanced or not that is the absolute difference between left and right sub-tree should be either 0 or 1.